algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

 To enhance transparency, collaboration, and knowledge sharing within our development process, we are adopting a centralized documentation approach using [GitHub Wiki](https://github.com/algosup/2023-2024-project-2-x86-retrogaming-team-4/wiki).
 This platform will serve as a comprehensive repository for all documentation related to our codebase.
 Here are the key points regarding this initiative:

 1. **GitHub Wiki as a Knowledge Hub:**
-   - The GitHub Wiki will function as a centralized knowledge hub for our project, housing detailed documentation on code structure and functions.
+   - The GitHub Wiki will function as a centralized knowledge hub for our project, housing detailed documentation on code structure, functions, and project-related information.

 2. **Structured and Accessible Information:**
    - Documentation will be organized in a structured manner, with a table of contents for easy navigation.
    - Each complex function will have dedicated pages for in-depth information.
+   - Integrate visual aids such as flowcharts or diagrams to enhance the understanding of complex processes.

 3. **Developer-Friendly Templates:**
    - To facilitate developers in documenting their code effectively, we will provide a template that guides them on the essential information to include.
-   - The template will be available on the project GitHub in the folder QA inside the folder documents, the file name is "[Function-documentation-template](Function-documentation-template.md)".
+   - The template will be available on the project GitHub in the folder `QA` inside the folder `documents`, the file name is "[Function-documentation-template](Function-documentation-template.md)".
 Developers can use it as a reference when documenting their code.
+   - Encourage developers to provide examples and use cases in their documentation to make it more practical and user-friendly.

 4. **Improved Onboarding and Collaboration:**
    - Centralized documentation simplifies onboarding for new team members by providing a single, accessible source of truth.
-   - Developers can collaborate more efficiently when documentation is readily available, reducing the need for constant inquiries.
+   - Emphasize the importance of keeping documentation up-to-date, especially during onboarding periods, to ensure accuracy for new team members.
+   - Consider including a section on common development practices and coding conventions to streamline collaboration.

 5. **Versioned Documentation:**
    - GitHub Wiki supports versioning, allowing us to maintain historical documentation for different releases.
    - Developers can refer to documentation relevant to a specific version.
+   - Encourage developers to specify the version number in their documentation to maintain clarity on which version the information pertains to.

+6. **Feedback Mechanism:**
+   - Implement a feedback mechanism or suggestion process within the Wiki to encourage continuous improvement and collaboration among team members.
+   - Consider holding periodic documentation reviews to ensure the documentation remains accurate and relevant.

 ## Test Criteria